canasmh/USCUCEI/README.md

-This repository is dedicated to the web scraper used by [USC Upstate's Center for Entrepreneurship and Innovation](https://uscupstatecei.org/).
+This repository is dedicated to the web scraper used by [USC Upstate's Center for Entrepreneurship and Innovation](https://uscupstatecei.org/) (CEI).

 It works by scraping four different websites, namely: